javierlpzdr/movies-catalog/README.md

 ## Next steps

-- Add internalization, currently the text is static.
-It wil be handled using a library as https://github.com/i18next/react-i18next
+- Add internalization, currently, the text is static.
+It will be handled using a library as https://github.com/i18next/react-i18next
 - Improve the integration of the tests with Next.js, including testing for the SSR pages.
 - To handle better the session (checking the session status).
 - Improve the error handling.